kdh4646/IF_Travel_THEN_Plan_ITTP/README.md

 # IF_Travel_THEN_Plan_ITTP
 Travel Planner Application
-CS477
-DoHyung Kweon
-G01042427
-Course Project Proposal

 Introduction

   When people plan for the travel, they need to use multiple applications such as calendar to put schedule, map to find the way to the destination and so on.
   Instead of using multiple applications and swap the screen multiple times, combining several functions into one application that specific for travel would be better for people.

 Project details

   Using Android Studio, with unique features that we did not use in the class such as “GPS” and “Calendar”.

   I. Application Icon
     - Background color with green or blue.
 II.
 First Screen
 - Make button: user makes a new travel plan.
 - Start button: user starts a travel plan that he/she choose.